KiMomota/AutoStitch/README.md

 ## FurtherMore
 > Furthermore, we will provide an end-to-end transformer-based model for image stitching.
-The code will become available after the paper is accepted.
+The code will be available soon.
-> You are welcome to contact me via email for any questions or suggestions.
+> You are welcome to contact me via email for any questions or suggestions or issues.
 > If you find this project helpful, please consider giving it a star ⭐ on GitHub.